websanco/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/chart-tag-library/predictive-chart.md

     %>
     ```

     Predictive charts have these properties:

-    --axisXTickFormat:-- An optional string which specfies the time formatting on the X axis.
+    **axisXTickFormat:** An optional string which specfies the time formatting on the X axis.
 For more information on which formats can be specified please refer to [d3's time format README](https://github.com/d3/d3-time-format/blob/master/README.md#locale_format).
 This value is set using the `setAxisXTickFormat()` method.

-    --Prediction Date:-- A date as a string that represents the point in the timeline from when the forecast/prediction is shown.
+    **Prediction Date:** A date as a string that represents the point in the timeline from when the forecast/prediction is shown.
 This value is parsed as a Date object in JavaScript and set using the `setPredictionDate()` method.

-    --Time Series:-- A timeline for the data which is displayed on the X axis of the chart.
+    **Time Series:** A timeline for the data which is displayed on the X axis of the chart.
 This value is set as an array of dates (`2018-01-01` for example).

 1. Add the `<chart>` taglib to the `view.jsp`, passing the `_predictiveChartConfig` as the `config` attribute's value: